 Do you find Internet Explorer Slow?
-There are lots of things you can do to speed up your web browser.
-This tutorial (Part 4), and Part 5, show you how you can do it without asking for help.
+There are many things you can do to speed up your web browser.
+This tutorial and Part Five, show you how you can do it without asking for help.

-Once you have looked through all the Internet Explorer articles you will be able to change some of the options to suit your own situation.
+Once you have looked through all the Internet Explorer articles you will be able to change some options to suit your situation.

-You will be also be able to easily speed up your web browser if it is slow or reinstall it if you need to.
+You can also easily speed up your web browser if it is slow or reinstall if you need to.

-Part 3 shows you how to update certain software options such as Add Ons and Parental Controls.
+Part Three shows you how to update certain software options such as Add Ons and Parental Controls.

-Part 6 shows you how to Reinstall Internet Explorer.
+Part Six shows you how to Reinstall Internet Explorer.
 Sometimes this is your only course of action.

 Each tutorial is littered with hints and tips on handy features that you may not be aware of.
 Keep and eye out for them.

 There are also plenty of images to help you see how easy this is.
 Give it a go.
 You have nothing to lose, and everything to gain.